 To read more about the Church and its history Click Here

-This is an organisation of well wishers that supports the Church.
-The principal focus of the Friends' current activities is the promotionof musical events in the Church and the raising of money, at the request of the PCC, to fund the cost of restoration of the Church's pipe organ.
+A principal focus of the Friends of St Patrick's ' current activities is the promotionof musical events in the Church and the raising of money, at the request of the PCC, to fund the cost of restoration of the Church's pipe organ.

 Every five weeks of so a group of helpers, church-goers and non church-goers, meet in St Patrick's church yard at Patterdale, to spend a couple of hours tidying it up.
 We call these sessions "Boon Days" and they are open to anyone wishing to come along and join us.
 They are actually good fun and there is satisfaction in seeing the result of two hours collaborative effort.
 If you would like to try a Boon Day just turn up on the day or give Richard Theobald a ring on 017684 82379 and he will answer any queries you may have.
 Give it a try?